Musk refiles Twitter disclosure to show he’s an active investor

 Elon Musk refiled the disclosure of his stake in Twitter Inc. to classify himself as an active investor, making the change after taking a seat on the social media company’s board.

-Musk, a billionaire who is chief executive officer of Tesla Inc., filed a form 13D with the U.S. Securities and Exchange Commission on Tuesday, disclosing a stake of 9.1%.
+Musk, a billionaire who is chief executive officer of Tesla Inc., filed a form 13D with the U.S. Securities and Exchange Commission this week, disclosing a stake of 9.1%.
 The new filing indicates that Musk plans to take an active role in shaping Twitter’s agenda.
-The form he used on Monday, a 13G, is reserved for investors who plan to be passive.
+The form he used earlier, a 13G, is reserved for investors who plan to be passive.

 The board appointment ends the possibility of Musk mounting a takeover of Twitter, capping his ownership at 14.9% during his time on the panel, according to an earlier filing with the Securities and Exchange Commission on Tuesday.
 His ownership stake makes him Twitter’s biggest stockholder.